semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

   -e DOCKER_PASSWORD=<your-dockerhub-password> \
 ```
 **Adding a secret to your pipeline YAML**
-To use your newly created secret in your jobs you have to first attach it.
+To use the newly created secret in your jobs, you first need to attach it.
 You can attach a secret to individual blocks in your workflow or the whole pipeline.
 We suggest doing the latter so that it's available to **all jobs** in the workflow.
-You can achieve this by using `global_job_config` like this:
+You can achieve it by using `global_job_config` like this:
 ```yaml
 version: v1.0
 name: My project